sguillema/SES1B-M1/readme.md

 For local development, you can login to the app as a patient using `john@example.com` as the email, and `password` as the password.

-You can login as a doctor using `NOT SET UP YET` as the email, and `NOT SET UP YET` as the password.
+You can login as a doctor using `jane@example.com` as the email, and `password` as the password.

 *Note: This is just for local development.*